-You can purchase signed copies directly through this website and I’ll be happy to personalize it for you upon request.
-If you buy the book directly through my website, I’m offering signed copies for $26.95, or you can choose a signed copy of the book along with an 8.5×11 inch signed and numbered print of the image on the cover of either edition for $95.00.
-(You’ll receive a print of the image only, nit the cover of the book)
+Purchase signed copies directly through this website and I’ll be happy to personalize it for you upon request.
+I’m offering signed copies for $26.95, or you can choose a signed copy of the book along with an 8.5×11 inch signed and numbered print of the image on the cover of either edition for $95.00.
+(You’ll receive a print of the image only, not the cover of the book)

 See the links in the sidebar to purchase signed and personalized copies directly from the author through this site, or unsigned copies from Amazon.

 The book contains the most accurate and up to date information on digital Night Photography, astro-landscape and Milky Way photography, photographing by moonlight, image stacking for long star trails, light painting, and light drawing.
 Unique to this book is the opening chapter which explores the history of Light Painting, with assistance from Jason Page of LghtPaintingPhotography.com